After Twenty Years Summary

 Bob leaves New York to go try his luck in the West and Jimmy decides to stay and becomes a cop.

-While doing the rounds, the cop finds a man standing in the doorway of a hardware store.
+While on his way, the cop finds a man standing in the doorway of a hardware store.
 The man has an unlit cigar in his hand.
-On enquiring, he tells the cop that he grew up in the neighborhood and is waiting for an old friend he had promised to meet at the very place 20 years ago before going West.
+On inquiring, he tells the cop that he grew up in the neighborhood and is waiting for an old friend he had promised to meet at the very place 20 years ago before going West.

 He shares that his friend's name is Jimmy Wells, an old friend who is more of a brother to him, with whom he had spent the golden years of his childhood.